vatpac-technology/sops/docs/aerodromes/classc/Tindal.md

 | **Tindal ATIS**    |                       | **124.000** | **YPTN_ATIS** |

 !!! note
-    Tindal is a [joint military/civil aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
+    YPTN is a [joint military/civil aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
 Ensure you are familiar with the [military controller skills](../../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
 TN ADC is not responsible for any airspace by default.